Introduction: buying stocks for beginners

 It doesn’t matter how expensive the stock is per share; you may still own a portion of a share for $1.
 Fractional share orders are not available for all investments.
 However, with some brokerages, a company’s stock must be valued at more than $1 per share and have a market capitalization of more than $25 million for you to be able to buy fractional shares.

-What's the difference between investing and stock trading?
+What's the difference between stock trading vs investing?

 When it comes to buying and selling stocks, the major distinction is how often you do it.
 Trading is more frequent, whereas investing tends to be more long-term, with investors buying and holding for the foreseeable future.